 So the agent is actually more effective against bacteria that are existing in an acidic environment.

 Now in terms of your toxicity, one of the common problems

-Patients will complain of joint paints.
+Patients will complain of joint pains.

 People will also have an asymptomatic hyperuricemia.

-because if you assume that the toe pain that they're complaining is of gout in this situation,
+because if you assume that the toe pain that they're complaining of is gout in this situation,

 you could be quite wrong.
 Myalgias and rashes can occur.